QualitySushi/osrs-simulator/README.md

 The GitHub workflow `generate-databases.yml` runs these scrapers weekly and uploads the resulting `.db` files as artifacts.

+The backend automatically searches for the databases in a few locations.
+By default it looks in `backend/db`, but it will also check `backend/app/db`, the current working directory's `db` folder, or a directory specified by the `OSRS_DB_DIR` environment variable.
+This means you can launch the server from any directory as long as the databases are located in one of these places.

 🔄 API Reference
 Calculate DPS